waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Confirmation Bias & The Route 20 Fiasco
 - **Critical Failure:** I hallucinated that Route 20 was split into two impassable sections.
 I saw a rock wall and concluded it was a total barrier, leading to a massive, time-wasting detour back and forth between Cinnabar and Fuchsia City.
 - **Core Lesson:** I MUST trust the game data (i.e., the system warnings that the area was not a dead end) over my own flawed perception.
 When the system flags an error in my reasoning, I must immediately halt my current plan and re-evaluate my assumptions from the ground up.
-- **Corrected Plan:** The eastern and western sea channels of Route 20 are connected.
-The previous conclusion of a dead end was based on a flawed assumption.
-I will now systematically surf west from the eastern entrance (from Route 19) to find the navigable path around the central rock formation.